-Our digestive tracts are designed to break down our foods to allow natural extraction of nutrients while simultaneously removing any and all waste by products.
-Prolonged Inflammation in our digestive tract severely disrupts this process resulting in Diarrhea, Bleeding ulcers (hematochezia), severe pain, bloating, cramping, weight loss, multiple complications, higher risk of colon cancer, anaemia and in some cases death.
-If left untreated the symptoms can spread to other parts of the body resulting in joint pain, arthritis, eye inflammation, fevers, mouth sores and skin disorders.
+Our digestive tracts are designed to break down our foods to allow the natural extraction of nutrients while simultaneously removing any and all waste by-products.
+Prolonged Inflammation in our digestive tract severely disrupts this process resulting in Diarrhea, Bleeding ulcers (hematochezia), severe pain, bloating, cramping, weight loss, multiple complications, higher risk of colon cancer, anemia and in some cases death.
+If left untreated the symptoms can spread to other parts of the body resulting in joint pain, arthritis, eye inflammation, fevers, mouth sores, and skin disorders.

 - Fistulas ( ulcers in the bowel wall that create holes between and inside the digestive tract)